AI Summary

 If you haven’t installed WPForms yet, go ahead and do that first.
 It only takes a minute.
 And if you’re not sure how to install a plugin in WordPress, you can check out this step-by-step guide for help.

-Step 2: Activate the Zapier Addon
+Step 2: Install the Airtable Addon

-Find the Zapier addon in the list and click Install Addon.
+Find the Airtable addon in the list and click Install Addon.
 Once it’s downloaded, click Activate to get it running on your site.
 You’ll see a green checkmark next to it once everything’s working properly.

-Step 3: Create Your WordPress Form
+Step 4: Create Your WordPress Form

 From your WordPress dashboard and navigate to WPForms » Add New to create a new form.